Computing History – the early 8-bit years

-I was lucky enough to get a nice score of 82% for the graphics in Amstrad Action at the time too!
+I digress ..
+I was lucky enough to get a nice score of 92% for the graphics in Amstrad Action at the time too!
 Because I was only 17 at the time, I was paid for the work in cash.
-Erm .. hello HMRC .. in my defence, it was 30 years ago and that’s how thing were!
+(Erm .. hello HMRC .. in my defence, it was 30 years ago and that’s how things were done!)

 16-bit era: Atari ST

 Later on, when Magnetic Fields (Super Scramble Simulator and Super Cars creators) were leaving the 16-bit scene, I was given their Atari developer’s MegaST setup with a huge (for the time) hard-drive.
-A whole 65Mb of space to fill up on 5 partitions!
-My development machine / turnaround time increased dramatically around this time.
-No more swapping over of floppy disks!
+A whole 65Mb of space across on 5 partitions!

 My linker enabled all of the data files to be stored inside a single larger file, which automatically ensured that the demo would run from a hard-disk.
 It would also allow those ST owners with larger memory configurations to load all of the data into memory, if there was space available.
 Not that I’d learned about link-filing from my time as a demo-compilation disk creator whilst being part of The Source 🙂